-Recently we discovered some potential issues with our survey data, and we are re-evaluating how we store, share, and analyze answers from our pre- and post-workshop surveys.
-While data from these surveys is anonymized, we realized that there are situations where demographic data can be used to identify a participant’s individual responses.
-We have taken steps to update our workflow and ensure a stronger anonymization of the workshop survey responses.
+Recently we discovered some potential issues with our survey data, and we are re-evaluating how we store, share, and analyse answers from our pre- and post-workshop surveys.
+While data from these surveys is anonymised, we realised that there are situations where demographic data can be used to identify a participant’s individual responses.
+We have taken steps to update our workflow and ensure a stronger anonymisation of the workshop survey responses.
 Below, we document the issues and how we are changing our processes moving forward.

 We received a report that one of our scripts, published in a public repository, included links that provided public access to some of these unaltered files that were hosted in a private repository.
 When requesting the raw version of a file from a private repository, GitHub generates a token and appends it to the URL of the file.
 This token provides temporary public access to the file.
 This means that for less than 3 weeks, between July 24th and August 13th, 2018, the unaltered data was publicly accessible to anyone who used the URL and token.
 These particular datasets included: the responders’ IP addresses, the workshop attended, and the text from open-ended questions that are part of our pre- and post-workshop surveys.

-While reviewing our practices with handling and analyzing survey data, we realized that while survey data is collected anonymously, and therefore does not include such information as names, access to the raw data could allow the association of gender and ethnic information with other answers of the survey.
+While reviewing our practices with handling and analysing survey data, we realised that while survey data is collected anonymously, and therefore does not include such information as names, access to the raw data could allow the association of gender and ethnic information with other answers of the survey.
 Therefore, answers from under-represented individuals at a particular workshop could have been identified.

 How we are changing our processes